medialab/aime-core/presentation.md

 ### A Microsoft Access Database

 Not on this project...
-A story I might tell about at @DH2016 called RICARDO.
+A story I might tell at #DH2016 called RICARDO.

 ===